 Park Library and Research Center

-The park library maintains a collection of books and manuscripts relative to the American Civil War, the Camp Sumter military prison, northern and southern prisons during the Civil War, and prisoners of war throughout American history, the Andersonville National Cemetery, and the development, interpretation, and administration of Andersonville National Historic Site.
+The park library maintains a collection of books and secondary sources relative to the American Civil War, the Camp Sumter military prison, northern and southern prisons during the Civil War, and prisoners of war throughout American history, the Andersonville National Cemetery, and the development, interpretation, and administration of Andersonville National Historic Site.
 Library holdings include books, bound volumes, vertical files, manuscripts, and other materials.
 Our purpose is to maintain a historic reference facility and a database for park staff to use for writing and planning park programs, to enhance the interpretation of the Camp Sumter military prison and the Andersonville National Cemetery, and provide our visitors with the best park experience available.

 If scheduling an appointment in the library is your best course of action, it is open for public research by appointment only.
 Appointments must be made at least two weeks in advance.
 The library may be reserved for research Monday through Saturday from 9:00 a.m. to 4:30 p.m.
 Use of the library may be limited on specific days throughout the year.
 Please note that the park library is closed on all Federal holidays.